BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Objectives-in-any-order.md

     notifyPlayer: "notify Congratulations!
 You have a new friend."
     rewardPlayer: "give reward:8"

-  checkForCompletion: "folder sendNotify delay:2 seconds conditions:completedAllObjectives" #(4)!
+  checkForCompletion: "folder sendNotify delay:2 conditions:completedAllObjectives" #(4)!
   sendNotify: "notify &2You have completed all tasks!
 Get back to James for a new task."

 conditions: